 - Promoting vouchers for future visits, promoting campaigns, etc.

-The usage of chatbots in tourism is not limited to hotels and restaurants only.
+- The usage of chatbots in tourism is not limited to hotels and restaurants only.
 The software solution can be in service at SPA centers, tour agencies, and other providers of tourism services, parks, entertainment centers, museums, city info centers, and other services.
-A virtual assistant as a City Concierge is a part of the Smart Tourism Strategy of many destinations and cities.
+A virtual assistant as a City Concierge is a part of the Smart Tourism Strategy for many destinations and cities.

-Because of the variety of tasks and services that an AI chatbot can perform and automate, today the question is not about the technology – could it do it or not, but to the business that add a digital assistant to the list of service solutions: what the chatbot will do, what tasks or processes it should optimize, is the business ready to implement a chatbot into its daily operations.
+Because of the variety of tasks and services that an AI chatbot can perform and automate, today the question is not about the technology – could it do it or not, but about the business that adds a digital assistant to the list of service solutions: what the chatbot will do, what tasks or processes it should optimize, is the business ready to implement a chatbot into its daily operations.
 Companies with a focus on creating, maintaining, and training AI chatbots for hospitality businesses like Umni.bg can help answer these and many other questions in the case that your business plan to have its own Edward for customer service and support.

 Take your time to set up and grow your hotel or tourism business AI digital assistant personalized to the needs of your business and customers but do not delay the implementation.
 To have a successful fully developed smart digital assistant in a year from now and achieve the desired business results, today is the day to lay the foundations of such an AI chatbot project for your business.